-You're likely to start by first seeing your child's family doctor or pediatrician.
-However, you may then be referred to a doctor who specializes in disorders of the brain and nervous system (neurologist).
+You're likely to start by seeing your child's family doctor or pediatrician.
+You may then be referred to a doctor who specializes in disorders of the brain and nervous system (neurologist).

 What you can do

-- Write down everything you remember from your child's seizure, including any signs or symptoms that occurred before the seizure, such as a fever.
+- Write down everything you remember about your child's seizure, including signs or symptoms that occurred before the seizure, such as a fever.

-- Make a list of all medications, vitamins and supplements that your child takes, if any.
+- List medications, vitamins and supplements your child takes.

 - Write down questions to ask your doctor.